Hi, I am a graphic designer, business owner, and social media expert. I hope that my experience will be a benefit to you.

 There are three different stages to the funnel:

 - Awareness: For a cold audience that probably doesn’t know much about who you are at this stage.
-You want the audience to know you exist and have interesting content.
-That you can add value to their lives.
-Your content should be educational, entertaining and emphasize your expertise in a certain area.
+You want the audience to know you exist and have interesting content and that you can add value to their lives.
+Your content should be educational, entertaining, and emphasize your expertise in a certain area.
 Address whatever problem your audience may be facing.
 Let them know that you can solve it.

 - Results: For an audience that’s ready to buy.
 They are at the bottom of the funnel.
-They are ready to buy and just need that perfect offer.
-A free trial, a free webinar, or lesson.
+They are ready to buy and just need that perfect offer—a free trial, webinar, or lesson.
 This is the point where your ads start to sound more like ads.
 You need to end with a call to action.